Justin-Ja/ConvexHull-Algos/README.md

 ./divideAndConquer

-For both they will prompt for two points s1 and s2 They should be entered with only a space separating the x and y with nothing else -> 123.4 567.8
+For both they will prompt for two points s1 and s2 They should be entered with only a space separating the x and y with nothing else.
+If these points are not extreme points, the shortest path cannot be found and the program will only output the list of extreme points.
+If they are extreme points, a path will be generated with total distance and points traversed.
+See example output section for more details

 To remove the executable files, run